 Summary: using the default settings in Cisco IOS, whenever two routers establish an LDP session, all IP packets forwarded between them become labeled packets with an MPLS label stack.

 The default IP MTU on all router interfaces is 1500 bytes.
 The default MPLS MTU is the same, but as a single-label MPLS label stack takes 4 bytes, the MTU for labeled IP packets has to be reduced.
 The two routers can still exchange 1500-byte IP packets as long as they are not labeled.
 Labeled IP packets cannot be longer than 1496 bytes (remember: all forwarded packets are labeled if you use default settings).

 Enabling MPLS between two routers does not affect the end hosts – their MTU is still 1500 bytes and their packets will be fragmented by the ingress Label Switch Router (LSR) ... unless the hosts use MTU path discovery, in which case the now oversized packets will be dropped and ICMP messages will be sent back to the end hosts.

 MTU path discovery usually works well in enterprise network, unless an overzealous security administrator decides to configure a firewall (or a router ACL) to drop all ICMP packets.
 A networking engineer misapplying best-practices documents and configuring no ip unreachables has the same effect.
 In both cases, path MTU discovery is broken and most of the application traffic crashes when you enable MPLS (VoIP might not be affected due to small packet sizes it uses).

-You’ll find in-depth description of MPLS/VPN technology and enterprise network deployment hints in my Enterprise MPLS/VPN Deployment webinar (register for a live session or buy its recording).
+You’ll find in-depth description of MPLS/VPN technology and enterprise network deployment hints in my Enterprise MPLS/VPN Deployment webinar.
 For more VPN webinars, check my VPN webinar roadmap.
 You get access to all those webinars when you buy the yearly subscription.